-CloudSim's default VM placement behavior is Beloglazov's algorithm [4].
+CloudSim's default VM placement behavior is Beloglazov's algorithm [6].
 Beside the placement algorithm (called Modified Best Fit Decreasing, MBFD) itself, Beloglazov et al. also experimented with different ways of determining the set of VMs to migrate (see Line 1 in Algorithm 1).
 The basic idea is to remove all VMs from underloaded PMs so that they can be switched off and remove some of the VMs from the overloaded PMs so that they will not be overloaded.
 This requires determining when to consider a PM to be overloaded and which VMs to remove from an overloaded PM.
 Beloglazov et al. evaluated several possible approaches.
-They found that the best results are achieved if overload detection is performed using local regression and for overload mitigation, the VMs with smallest estimated migration time are selected until the PM is not overloaded anymore.
+They found that the best results are achieved if overload detection is performed using local regression (see Section 4.2.6 for more details) and for overload mitigation, the VMs with smallest estimated migration time are selected until the PM is not overloaded anymore.